gocd/docs.go.cd/configuration/tfs_config.md

 # TFS Material configuration

 You can use TFS SCM as a material for your pipeline.
 Go server and agent uses [TFS Java SDK v14.0.3](https://www.microsoft.com/en-us/download/details.aspx?id=47727) by default.
 The TFS SDK is packaged with Go; no additional configuration is required.
+Users can continue to use GoCD with TFS 2012, 2013, 2015 and Visual Studio Team Services.

 You will need to configure the following to add a TFS material: